 The WISE Center’s primary learners are Washington University School of Medicine general surgery residents.
 The center serves the residents through a broad curriculum that includes use of endoscopy and laparoscopic simulators, training in surgical techniques and instrumentation, cadaver dissection, instruction in emergent procedures and preparation for performing specific surgical procedures.
 Training in the surgical skills curriculum is provided at both the WISE Center and the Wood Simulation Center.

 In addition to general surgery residents, the WISE Center also provides training to practicing surgeons, physicians from other disciplines, residents from other disciplines, medical students, allied health professionals and nurses.
-The center is accredited by the American College of Surgeons, and is one of only 31 institutes to offer Fundamentals of Endoscopy Surgery (FES), Fundamentals of Laparoscopic Surgery (FLS), and Fundamentals of Surgical Energy (FUSE) testing.
-WISE Director Michael Awad, MD, PhD, along with Lab Coordinator Angelia DeClue, CST, oversee the center.
+The center is accredited by the American College of Surgeons and is one of only 31 institutes to offer Fundamentals of Endoscopy Surgery (FES), Fundamentals of Laparoscopic Surgery (FLS), and Fundamentals of Surgical Energy (FUSE) testing.
+WISE Director Michael Awad, MD, PhD, along with Administrator Gretchen Blow, MSL, EdD and Lab Coordinators Angelia DeClue, CST and Karen Schubert, CST oversee the center.
 To inquire about courses, and/or tours, please visit our website.